Uniqueness and locality of the ground state of the disordered Monomer-Dimer models on independently weighted Unimodular Bienaym\'e-Galton-Watson trees: Uniqueness of messages on the limit tree and convergence

 Let us denote by $h_+$ and $h_-$ the cumulative distribution functions corresponding to $\zeta_+$ and $\zeta_-$.
-Similarly set $h_X$ to be the cumulative distribution function corresponding to $\xi$, writing $\hat{\phi}$ to be the generating function of the distribution $\hat{\pi}$, we can rewrite the system~\eqref{eq:Z+RDE}--\eqref{eq:Z-RDE} as:
+Note that from \eqref{eq:Zpmeven}, more precisely, from $Z_-^{\text{even}} \leq Z_+^{\text{even}}$ we have $h_+\leq h_-$.
+Letting $h_X$ be the cumulative distribution function corresponding to $\xi$ and $\hat{\phi}$ be the probability generating function of $\hat{\pi}$, we can rewrite the system~\eqref{eq:Z+RDE}--\eqref{eq:Z-RDE} as the recursive distributional equations (RDE):

-Our next task will be to show that this relation is sufficient to guarantee that the two distributions $\zeta_-$ and $\zeta_+$ are equal.
-This is the heart of the paper, and we will establish it in Section~\ref{sec:mainprop}:
+Our next task will be to show that this relation is sufficient to guarantee that $h_-$ and $h_+$ are equal.
+This is the heart of the paper and will be established in Section~\ref{sec:mainprop}.